af6140/atom-eyaml-profiles/README.md

 `eyaml` files are yaml files with filed value encrypted with PKCS7 message format.

-This plugin allows you setup multiple public/private key pairs and change the selected ones on the fly and using selected keys to decrypt/encrypt values.
+This plugin allows you setup multiple public/private key pairs(`profiles`).
+Profile can be changed on the fly and the corresponding keys are used to decrypt/encrypt text.

 It's inspired by the `atom-hiera-eyaml` plugin which support create key pairs but do not support multiple key profiles.